tezos-commons/baseDAO/docs/building.md

 ## Generating the contract code for a custom variant

 Imagine you want to implement a DAO called 'acme'.
+Variants can differ among each other in a couple of ways.

+1. Different type for the contract-extra field, and hence completely different storage type.
+2. Different type for the custom entrypoint parameter, and hence completely different parameter type.
+3. Different logic for various variant specific callbacks, like decision callback and proposal check.

+To accomodate this, we need to create two ligo source files that wraps these differences.
+Specifically these are the steps one should follow to accomplish this.

+1. Create a new folder `src/variants/acme`.
+2. Copy `src/variants/template/implementation.mligo` to `src/variants/acme/implementation.mligo`
+   and `src/variants/template/storage.mligo` to `src/variants/acme/storage.mligo`.

-For this first copy `src/template.mligo` to a new file `src/acmeDAO.mligo` and follow the instructions in the comments to implement your logic for proposal check, decision callback and rejection slash value procedures.
+Now you can follow the instructions in the comments for these files, to define the contract extra field implement your logic for proposal check, decision callback and proposal check as well as the handler for the custom entrypoint.

-If your variant should support custom entrypoints, then define the type of your custom entrypoints using the type `custom_ep_para`, which is also included in the template file with a placeholder unit type.
+#### Defining a custom entrypoint type for the variant

-For example, if you have custom entrypoints 'my_custom_ep1' of type `(nat, nat)` and 'my_custom_ep2' of type `(int, int)` change the line:
+For your custom variant, If you need to have two custom custom entrypoints of'my_custom_ep1' of type `(nat, nat)` and 'my_custom_ep2' of type `(int, int)` change the line:

 ```